 THE UNIVERSITY OF ALABAMA LIBRARIES METADATA LIBRARIAN

-RESPONSIBILITIES: The University of Alabama Libraries is seeking a dynamic, highly motivated individual for the position of Metadata Librarian.
-Reporting to the Coordinator of Metadata in the Resource Acquisition & Discovery department and working collaboratively in a team with 4 metadata librarians, and appropriate units in the Libraries, this position supports the discovery of and access to the Libraries resources through providing cataloging records adhering to current cataloging standards, and analysis and enrichment of the catalog.
+RESPONSIBILITIES: The University of Alabama Libraries is seeking two dynamic, highly motivated individuals for the position of Metadata Librarian.
+Reporting to the Coordinator of Metadata in the Resource Acquisition & Discovery department and working collaboratively in a team with 5 metadata librarians, and appropriate units in the Libraries, this position supports the discovery of and access to the Libraries resources through providing cataloging records adhering to current cataloging standards, and analysis and enrichment of the catalog.
 This position will play a role in improving discovery for patrons.
 Specific duties include, but are not limited to: original and complex cataloging of monographs, continuing resources, non-book materials such as sound recordings, kits, videos, etc.; performing authority work; evaluating catalog data for resource discovery; and keeping current with issues and trends in cataloging.
 The candidates must also possess the ability to deal with change and ambiguity in an academic setting.
 Responsibilities of the position will evolve as the library environment continues to change.

 The University of Alabama Libraries is engaged as a beta partner on the FOLIO project.
 The Metadata Librarians will work as part of the FOLIO project management cycle as modules are developed and tested.
 University Libraries currently is a Voyager site and uses Ebsco Discovery Services as its discovery layer.